SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 Micro display can ask for content items which it gets sent on post ,input type=content data-type etc

+investigate existing widgets like validation/validation summary/form etc. can we sync and have pages app use?

 * import util: